-It's amazing how my job always bring me something new and fascinating to learn...
-The most exciting project I worked on recently that illustrate this is actually a project for a major entertainment company, testing HDR for the game industry.
+It's amazing how my job always brings me something new and fascinating to learn...
+The most exciting project I worked on recently that illustrates this is actually a project for a major entertainment company, testing HDR for the game industry.

-But in a nutshell, it has brought me face to face with HDR footage at his best and I can officially say...
+But in a nutshell, it has brought me face-to-face with HDR footage at its best and I can officially say...
 I am totally fascinated.

 Nothing has been more rewarding and beautiful to work with... it's like painting with light and shadows, a real treat!

-The catch at this stage is to find a workflow that works for you... so I though I coud share the one I worked out in order to work from my home set up...
+The catch at this stage is to find a workflow that works for you... so I thought I could share the one I worked out in order to work from my home setup...

 *with MaxFall in mind I kept my highlights and shadows in check.

 And that was it...
-I hope this helps and you enjoy your HDR grading process as much as I did...
+I hope this helps and that you enjoy your speed HDR grading process as much as I did...